Policy Management

 • You identified a problem that requires a document but that document does not exist or is not accurate and therefore you have a new project linked to the problem instead of a document.

-In the next episode, we will explain to you how to create this document, the important thing for now is that you have all you need in order to do that!
+In the next episode, we will explain to you how to create this document, the important thing for now is that you have all you need to do that!
 The identification phase is over!